-CONSERVATION TARGET PRIORITY

-Riparian forest Medium

-Upland forest Medium
+CONSERVATION TARGET PRIORITY Upland forest Medium to low

-Native fish Medium to High

 5.3 ONGOING STEWARDSHIP AND RESTORATION PROGRAMS

 The following actions represent ongoing systems or programs that are in place and practices that will be continued and/or enhanced.
 These actions align with maintaining the conservation targets in good or very good condition.